 This is Second Chechen War, shot from Kirovo, near Grozny.
 They are not marines, just motorized infantry.
 Regarding the helmet, the German Nazi helmet was seen as a talisman, as a good omen sign.
-These soldier’s drab-olive gear and black beanies look just like what the inappropriately used Russian “Naval Infantry” (known as MorPekh) were wearing during the First Chechen.
+These soldiers’ drab-olive gear and black beanies look just like what the inappropriately used Russian “Naval Infantry” (known as MorPekh) were wearing during the First Chechen.

 In the interwar years, many Chechens began to think that the whole “independence” thing was not such a great idea.
-Maskhadov’s rule was characterized by failure to rebuild, weak central rule, lawlessness, inter-clan fighting, arbitrary implementations of Sharia Law (including public executions, beatings and killings of women accused of things like cheating, dressing too slutty, etc.) and an economy based on illegal activity, such as drugs, human and weapons trafficking.
+Maskhadov’s rule was characterized by failure to rebuild, weak central rule, lawlessness, inter-clan fighting, arbitrary implementations of Sharia Law (including public executions, beatings, and killings of women accused of things like cheating, dressing too slutty, etc.), and an economy based on illegal activity, such as drugs, human and weapons trafficking.

 Putin’s strategy of divide and conquer was brilliant.
 He approached the Kadyrov Clan and made them a deal: we will let you run the Republic without much interference, just as long as you tone down on the whole Islamist thing and the illegal economy, and ultimately answer to Moscow.
 We will give you billions of dollars to rebuild and it’s no problem if you pocket some of it.

 This had proved to be extremely effective.
 Right now, the Republic is rebuilt and pacified – there hasn’t been any major fighting or terrorism in Chechnya in a long time.